dario-vega/test/samples/oci-nosql-query-nodejs/README.md

 Your policy should look something like this:
 ```
-Allow dynamic-group <dynamic-group-name> to manage objects in compartment <compartment-name>
+Allow dynamic-group <dynamic-group-name> to manage nosql-family in compartment <compartment-name>
 ```
 e.g.
 ```